livejs/frankenjs-2017/script.md

 The destination is usually your speakers, but can be any audio output your system supports.

-In between the input and output we can add other nodes such as effects (reverb, biquad filter, panner, compressor), gain nodes and, what I needed for visualisation, analyser nodes.
+In between the input and output we can add other nodes such as effects, gain nodes and, what I needed for visualisation, analyser nodes.

 (*ANALYSER NODE INFORMATION*)